britram/taps-transports/draft-ietf-taps-transports.md

 NORM can incorporate packet erasure coding as a part of its selective ARQ in response to negative acknowledgments from the receiver.
 The packet erasure coding can also be proactively applied for forward protection from packet loss.
-NORM transmissions are governed by the TCP-friendly congestion control.
+NORM transmissions are governed by TCP-friendly multicast congestion control (TFMCC, {{RFC4654}}).
 The reliability, congestion control and flow control mechanisms can be separately controlled to meet different application needs.

 ### Protocol Description